 Even if the stimulant drugs work, they don't work consistently.
 Some days they do, some days not.
 And over time they lose effectiveness, until you're having to up your dose regularly to keep things working.

-In other words, ADHD is just something you live with.
+In other words, though you might have luck with the drugs and you should pursue trying them, ADHD is just something you live with.
 So the least we can have is some sympathy and understanding.

 Coping with ADHD sucks.
 It's miserable.
 I've found nothing that works consistently.
 I'm going to tell you about what I've tried and what I've had some success with.

 This first part focuses on the "executive dysfunction," forgetfulness and unreliability aspects.